Welcome! Meet our Python Code Assistant, your new coding buddy. Why wait? Start exploring now!

 The next step is installing the driver specific to the browser we want to control.
 Download links are available on this page.
 I'm installing ChromeDriver, but you're free to use your favorite.

-To make things concrete, I'll be using the GitHub login page to demonstrate how you can automatically log in using Selenium.
+To make things concrete, I'll use the GitHub login page to demonstrate how you can automatically log in using Selenium.

 Open up a new Python script and initialize the WebDriver: